 Again, it should be noted that, eventually, the lightbulb inside the Wake-Up light will die and it is not replaceable.

-Wake- Up Light, LBell 7 Colored Night Light/Sunrise Simulation & Sleep Aid, Dual Alarm Clock with FM Radio, 7 Natural Sounds and Snooze for Kids Adults Bedrooms/Night Light Ambiance
+Wake Up Light Sunrise Alarm Clock, LBell Clock Radio, 7 Colored Night Light, Sunrise Simulation & Sleep Aid, Dual Alarm with FM, 7 Natural Sounds and Snooze for Kids Adults Bedrooms

 While it is missing some features, this light will give you a similar morning experience as Philip's.

 Annoying and Adorable: Clocky Alarm Clock

 On most devices, the snooze button is easy to push—maybe a little too easy.
 That’s not the case with Clocky, the alarm clock on wheels.
 Clocky really wants to make sure you’re out of bed on time, and it’s much more annoying than the charming exterior might lead you to think.

 When it comes time, Clocky starts blaring a loud noise much like other alarm clocks.
 But instead of just sitting there, it will drive straight off the nightstand and start zooming around the room.
 It won’t shut up until you get out of bed and make it.
 And, Clocky doesn’t just drive off in a straight line; while it’s not particularly good at avoiding obstacles, it will turn, change direction, and just generally go wherever it can to make your morning more eventful.